-A while ago, I posted an article about the difference between Neri Yokan, Mizu Yokan, and Mushi Yokan.
+A while ago, I wrote about how Neri Yokan, Mizu Yokan, and Mushi Yokan differ in this post.

 Shio Yokan (塩羊羹: Salt Yokan)